hubert0527/COCO-GAN/README.md

   .
   .
 ```

+## Some Tuning Tricks While Training on Custom Datasets
+(In cases you received NaN exceptions after running with the default hyperparameters)

+As you have seen, the adversarial loss values are quite magnificent in COCO-GAN training (from 1e4 to 1e8, depending on the complexity of the images in the dataset).
+The training is sometimes unstable.
+And gradient penalty plays an important role in stabilizing the training.
+And yes, you may need to tune the gradient penalty strength a bit if there are evidences of training instability, for instance, NaNs LOL.

+In order to determine the appropriate gradient penalty strength, please open the tensorboard and look into your previous training logs.
+Go to histogram and open the `gp_slopes` pane.
+Long story short, we would like the constrain the mean of the distribution to near 1, which is also known as the 1-Lipchitz constraint.
+You may start to increase the `gp_lambda` in the config to pull the distribution toward zero a bit, just a bit, otherwise, your training will saturate when the gradients are way too small.
+Note that, in most cases, you only need to make sure the mean of `gp_lambda` is around 1~5 after 10K iterations, as the early stage is expectedly quite unstable.

 ## Some Additional Notes
 - Some computers take forever to calculate FID, it is usually an unknown problem in the CPU, please switch a computer or disable FID calculation!